morrownr/88x2bu-20210702/Bridged_Wireless_Access_Point.md

 Note: For USB3 adapters based on the Realtek rtl8812au, rtl8812bu and rtl8814au
-chipsets, the following module parameters may be needed for best performance when the adapter is set to support 5 GHz band:
+chipsets, the following module parameters may be needed for best performance when the adapter is set to support 5 GHz band: (if using a rtl8812bu based adapter with a Raspberry Pi 4B or 400, you may need to limit USB mode to USB2 due to a bug that causes dropped connections--rtw_switch_usb_mode=2)

 ```
 rtw_vht_enable=2 rtw_switch_usb_mode=1